wearespindle/beer-recipes/README.md

 # Devhouse Spindle beer recipes

-This repository contains the Spindle beer recipes, organized by date.
+This repository contains Spindle beer recipes.

 ## How it all started

-Someday in the end of June 2017 this appeared in our Slack:
+Someday on a sunny afternoon in June 2017, this appeared in our Slack:

 *Ok, best idea ever.
 We are going to make our own beer!*